KooroshRZ/CTF-Writeups/PicoCTF2022/Cryptography/Sequences/index.md

 ## Bottom-up with Tabulation
 Tabulation is the opposite of the top-down approach and avoids recursion.
 In this approach, we solve the problem “bottom-up” (i.e. by solving all the related sub-problems first).
 This is typically done by filling up an n-dimensional table.
 Based on the results in the table, the solution to the top/original problem is then computed.[2](https://www.educative.io/courses/grokking-dynamic-programming-patterns-for-coding-interviews/m2G1pAq0OO0#Bottom-up-with-Tabulation)
 <br>
-I also tried Tabulation which start from `0` and solve and calculate lower values withour recursively calling the function and go upwards.
-This method solved the RAM problem but it was also very slow which I ran it for about 48 hours and it didn't reach `20000000` which is our needed value so this method failed too.\
+I also tried Tabulation which starts from 0 and solves and calculates lower values without recursively calling the function and going upwards.
+This method solved the RAM problem but it was also very slow which I ran it for about 48 hours and it didn’t reach 20000000 which is our needed value so this method failed too.

-Here is the example code is used for Tabulation.\
+Here is the example code I used for Tabulation.
-This method will reach the solution and fixed RAM and stack problem but it will take tooo long.
+This method will reach the solution and also it fixed RAM and stack problem, but it will take too long.
 ```py
 import functools
 from collections import deque